 However, while there are a high number of videos, there isn’t a really broad range of topics available yet on the platform.
 Most of the videos skewer towards beginner and intermediate learners too, so there’s not a lot of courses aimed at skilled pupils who want to improve on a specific subject.

-As such, we think it’s an excellent addition to the networking platform – and certainly a useful tool for business professionals and large companies – but you might be better served by specialised sites if you’re an advanced learner who’s trying to improve in certain subject areas.
+As such, we think it’s an excellent addition to the networking platform – and one of the best online learning platforms for business professionals – but you might be better served by specialised sites if you’re an advanced learner who’s trying to improve in certain subject areas.

 Certainly, younger learners will benefit from one of the options on our list of the best online tutoring services, while those looking to learn a new language should try looking through our round-ups of the best learn Spanish online courses.